ZachPenn/CellCounting/README.md

 # CellCounting
-This repository contains iPython scripts for counting cells in up to two channels, as well as cell overlap across channels, in 8-bit .tif images.
+This repository contains iPython scripts for counting cells in up to two channels, as well as cell overlap across channels, in 8-.tif images.
 User-drawn regions of interest can also be specified.

 ## Included Files
 * **CellCounter.ipynb** is used to batch process a set of images.
 Results of individual images can also be viewed.
 * **CellCounter_Optimization.ipynb** allows the user to choose thresholding parameters for cell counting that closely allign with a sample of user's own images that have been counted by hand.
 * **ROIdrawer.ipynb** allows the user to draw regions of interest on an image and save 8bit masks, to be used with CellCounter.ipynb to restrict cell counts in an image to a particular region of interest.
+* **ImageSplitter.ipynb** allows the user to separate multi-channel RGB images into inividual channel images while preserving bit-depth.
 * **CellCounter_Functions.py** contains functions upon which ipynb files depend

 ![Example](Images/Example.png)